The Federal Child Support Guidelines: Step-by-Step

 - what you would earn if you were being paid for the services you provide to the corporation (as long as that amount is less than the corporation’s pre-tax income).

-- If line 150 in your most recent return or notice of assessment includes pension or RRSP income, then you may need to adjust that income.
+- If line 15000 (150 for 2018 and prior years) in your most recent return or notice of assessment includes pension or RRSP income, then you may need to adjust that income.
 You cannot deduct the amount you put into an RRSP or any other pension plan from the amount of income used to calculate child support.
 However, if you withdraw money once or rarely from a plan, including an RRSP, you or a court may decide that it is a non-recurring amount that should not count as income to determine child support.
-These matters should be decided case by case, and you may wish to get advice from a family law lawyer.
+These matters should be decided case by case, and you may wish to get advice from a legal adviser.

 Adjustments to total income